SBW-Cloudworks/.github/profile/README.md

   * Product engagement
   * Time-based activity trends

+#### Admin Access (AWS Systems Manager)

+* DW/Shiny EC2 runs the SSM Agent; no public IP or inbound SSH is exposed.
+* An **SSM Interface VPC Endpoint** in the analytics subnet keeps Session Manager traffic inside the VPC.
+* Admins open Session Manager port-forward/tunnel sessions to reach PostgreSQL or the Shiny UI for maintenance.

 > OLTP and Analytics are fully separated, ensuring reporting queries do not impact transactional performance.

 ---